BenHunt-io/ADL_Independent_Study/README.md

 ### Overview Of Scripts

 <b>VideoProcessor.py - </b> Main processing script for the ADL Dataset.
 Processes video clips for optical flow and RGB input.
 Instantiate an instance of this class and use the process_clip() method.
-The method takes as input a Path of type String that represents what directory the processed clip will be stored in as well as a boolean flag denoting whether the video is being processed for training or testing.  < /br>
+The method takes as input a Path of type String that represents what directory the processed clip will be stored in as well as a boolean flag denoting whether the video is being processed for training or testing.  <br />
 Example path: inputData/v_doing_laundry_c_9261_time_24899_24963_P_20 <br />
 The path format is important, the format is as follows: v_classLabel_c_clip#_time_startFrame_endFrame_VideoName This just processes one clip at a time in one process.
 You need a combination of a loop and a bash script that runs multiple processes of this script on different segments of the dataset.<br /><br />